 A recent study from Columbia University has some promising news about taurine: it seems to slow the aging process and keep us healthier for longer.

 Just to get you up to speed, when researching taurine, scientists learned that 60-year-olds have about ⅓ the level in their bodies as five-year-olds do.
-So, the team conducted experiments with both people and animals to see exactly what the role of taurine is in our bodies.
+The team conducted experiments with both humans and animals to determine the exact role of taurine in the body.

 When studying animals, it turns out that taurine levels in their bodies drop as they age, similar to a decrease in the human body.
 So, the question became clear: Does a lower level of taurine in the body drive the aging process?

 When mice were given taurine supplements, the increase in longevity was very prominent: female mice lived 12% longer, and male mice 10% longer.
-If we were to take those numbers and put them into human years, we’d be looking at 7-8 years longer on average.
+If we were to convert those numbers into human years, we’d be looking at 7-8 years longer on average.

 And it gets even better: not only were their lives lengthened, but positive body changes were noticed as well: